 NOAA will launch these satellites into afternoon polar orbits.
-European polar-orbiting satellites, as described below, will provide the data stream in the morning orbit.
+European polar-orbiting satellites, as described below, will provide the morning orbit data stream.

 To support the new satellites, elements of the ground segment have also been updated to accommodate the new and updated satellite data formats, generate S-band commands, ingest new satellite environmental data, product processing, and product distribution and archiving.
 To provide the latest information on the specifics of these changes, NOAA has prepared a user guide for the new POES satellites.
 This information is available on the Internet at the following URL: http://www2.ncdc.noaa.gov/POD/intro.htm.